 The South Boston numbers are staggering.
 Eight track championships at one facility — a record that will stand until someone invents a way to race there more than once a week.
 The track is tight, the walls are close, and the competition on any given Saturday night includes drivers who've raced at Daytona, Bristol, Martinsville, and Hickory.
 Sellers has won more features there than anyone in the modern era.
 The track is his office, and the rent is paid in trophies.

 Look.
 Here's what separates Sellers from every other driver in this conversation: he runs his own team.
 Sellers Racing Inc. is a family operation out of Danville.
 Peyton drives the No. 26.
-His brother H.C. is the crew chief — the same H.C. who was under that hood before the grandstands were half full, the same H.C. who will be loading the car back on the trailer at midnight whether they won or finished eighth.
+His brother H.C. is the crew chief.
+The two of them grew up going to Martinsville races with their grandfather, Dudley Murphy, and have been building race cars together out of the same shop for years.
 The setups, the motor program, the hauler schedule, the sponsorship relationships — that's all on them.
 There is no seven-figure budget backing this operation.
 There is no manufacturer alliance writing checks.
 There's a family that builds fast cars and races them every weekend, and they have been doing it long enough to fill a wall with championship hardware.

 The driver-owner model is the soul of short-track racing.
 Cup teams have 800 employees and wind tunnels.
 The CARS Tour has factory-backed entries from JR Motorsports and six-figure budgets on the top cars.
 But at the weekly level — the level where the Virginia Triple Crown still lives — the driver who owns the car, sets it up, and whose brother turns the wrenches is the purest expression of what stock car racing was always supposed to be.
 Sellers is its best living proof.